 2. The Hormonal Changes

-I had read about postpartum depression and was pretty familiar with it.
-I experienced had a touch of the baby blues, but it wasn’t bad.
-I did find myself crying constantly though.
+The hormones had me crying constantly.
 The tears weren’t from sadness, but the realization that this new little life brought so much meaning to my world.
 The thought of something happening to him haunted me.
-Mmy life would be ruined.
-It made me cry ALL.
+My life would be ruined.
+This thought made me cry ALL.
 THE.
 TIME.

 Not to mention the discovery channel.
 NEVER watch the discovery channel postpartum.
 When the baby gazelle doesn’t escape the lion’s grasp, you’ll regret ever turning on the T.V. as you try not hysterically sob all over your new baby.

 But nobody, NOBODY, warned me about postpartum anxiety.

 That hit me like a sack of potatoes.
 I didn’t even realize it was happening.
 Looking back there were some obvious signs something was off, but I didn’t catch on until months after it was all over.